aniass/Customer-segmentation/README.md

+# Customer segmentation

-# Customer segmentation based on RFM method and K-Means clustering
+### The customer segmentation based on RFM method and K-Means clustering

 ### General info
-This project contains customer segmentation by combining the RFM method and K-Means clustering.
+The project contains two methods of customer segmentation by combining the RFM method and K-Means clustering.
 The dataset includes sample sales data based on retail analytics.
 The analysis was performed in two approaches:
 - **the first** one uses RFM scoring (assigned RFM score) and K-means clustering;
 - **the second** raw calculated RFM variables and K-means clustering.